Shahdhussien/iVolve_OJT/ansible_WebServerConfiguration/README.md

 </body>
 </html>
 ```
+▶️ Running the Playbook
-Run the playbook:
+Use the following command to execute the Ansible playbook:

 ```
-ansible-playbook -i hosts webserver. yml
+ansible-playbook -i hosts webserver.yml
 ```

-Visit the web server in a browser:
+✅ Verifying the Deployment

 ![Alt text](./images/servera.jpg)